LAR Class Descriptions

 Rejected Rebels

 Why are some people “before their time?”
 Some pioneering thinkers are accepted and hailed in their time, while others are mocked and marginalized.
-Why have some ideas, which we recognize today as obviously correct, been rejected by experts in the past?
-What factors led to right ideas being rejected, and what can we learn from history so that we do not repeat it?
-In this course, we will explore these questions through two specific historic events: Galileo Galilei's idea of a sun-centered universe in the 1630s, and Charles Babbage's design of a working computer in the 1830s.
-We will attempt to answer these questions through intense Reacting to the Past role-playing games.
-You will take on historically-based roles, work with your faction, delve deeply into very important historical texts, write and make speeches, debate controversial issues (while staying in character!), participate in laboratory sessions, and try to win the game.
-Your performance in the game could change the course of history!
+Why have experts rejected some ideas that we recognize today as correct in the past?
+What factors led to the right ideas being rejected, and what can we learn from history so we do not repeat it?
+In this course, we will explore these questions through two specific historical events: Galileo Galilei’s idea of a sun-centered universe in the 1630s and Charles Babbage’s design of a working computer in the 1830s.

 LAR 101-6